ZoneMinder/zoneminder/README.txt

 from  the centre of the image determines the speed.
-As  it  is not always very easy to estimate direction near the centre  of the  image,  the  active area does not  start  until  a  short distance away from the centre, resulting in a `dead'  zone  in the middle of the image.
+As  it  is not always very easy to estimate direction near the centre  of the  image,  the  active area does not  start  until  a  short distance away from the centre, resulting in a 'dead'  zone  in the middle of the image.